 I opened the door to my room, and my eyes zoned in on an orange bag with red tissue in it.
 I opened it up, and in it I found a baby bottle of water, some mints, a bag of cookies, and a granola bar.
 I also had been given an orange nylon bag with the initials MOFAS on it, and in it was a pad of paper and an orange pen.
 I felt like a celebrity!

 The next morning I woke up and went downstairs to work on my speech.
+I was excited to reach out to others.
 I had been given questions to answer, and I wanted to be prepared.
 I noticed as I finished answering the questions that there was an increase in hustle and bustle in the main entrance.
 I started towards the entrance, and I saw all of these tables set up with names of organizations.
 Fliers,

 business cards, pens, markers, and magnets filled every table.
 Each organization in some way played a role in those affected in some way by a Fetal Alcohol Spectrum Disorder.